David Liu launches Beam Therapeutics to treat genetic diseases with CRISPR base editing

 In addition to licensing Liu’s base editors from Harvard, Beam may also license a base-editing system developed in Zhang’s lab called REPAIR that makes an A-to-G change in mRNA, the short-lived intermediate code between DNA and proteins.
 While Liu’s base editors are good for making permanent changes, REPAIR could be used as a transient treatment, because cells continually generate new mRNA.

-Of course, many challenges lie ahead for turning any of these research tools into therapeutics.
-One of them is delivering the large base-editing complexes into cells affected by a disease.
-John Evans, Beam’s CEO and a former executive at Agios, thinks Beam will benefit from the progress that other groups developing CRISPR therapies have made in the past four years.
-“I think the foundation that’s been laid by other companies in this field will really help us go faster,” he says.
+Many challenges lie ahead for turning these research tools into therapeutics, including delivering the large base-editing complexes into cells affected by a disease.
+But Beam doesn’t have to start from scratch.
+“I think the foundation that’s been laid by other companies in this field will really help us go faster,” says John Evans, Beam’s CEO and a former executive at Agios.

 “We obviously have the resources in hand to do many things in parallel,” Evans says.
 “So you can expect a very broad pipeline from us.”